marks530/ms3_project/README.md

-The structure of the Mini-Project  proved to be ideal for the database application I needed for the site so the site is based largely on it.
+The Data Centric Design Mini-Project forms the basis for the project so the site and application are based largely on it.
 So credit to Tim Nelson for that
-The score card and leaderboard are based on the tables found in the Jquery section of the course

 ## Content